zhijing-jin/CausalNLP_Papers/README.md

 ## Contributions
 All types of contributions to this paper list is welcome.
 Feel free to open a Pull Request.

-Contact:.** [Zhijing Jin](zhijing-jin.com), PhD of Bernhard Schoelkopf at Max Planck Institute for Intelligent Systems, working on NLP & Causality.
+Contact: [Zhijing Jin](zhijing-jin.com), PhD of Bernhard Schoelkopf at Max Planck Institute for Intelligent Systems, working on NLP & Causality.